Gilotrif Side Effects

 - difficult breathing

 - shortness of breath

 If any of the following symptoms of overdose occur while taking afatinib, get emergency help immediately:Symptoms of overdose

 - lack or loss of strength

-Some side effects of afatinib may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Some of the side effects that can occur with afatinib may not need medical attention.
+As your body adjusts to the medicine during treatment these side effects may go away.
+Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
+If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common

 - Blemishes on the skin